learn-co-curriculum/phase-0-pac-1-booleans/README.md

 !!:i_once_saw_a_poodle_play_racquetball #=> true
 ```

-Programmers often use double-bang to show other programmers "Hey, I'm being
+This is a way for programmers to say to other programmers "Hey, I'm being
 clever here and am using a truthy value but I _really_ intend to derive a
 `true` / `false` value from it."

 > **What's with "Bang?"** Programmers, being lazy people, thought that
-> "exclamation point" was too long to say, so it became "bang."
+> "exclamation point" was too long to say, so it became "bang".

 ## Identify Truthy and Falsey Values in Ruby